This TV: History

-On May 13, 2013, Weigel Broadcasting announced that it would be leaving the This TV partnership in order to focus on Movies!, a similar film-oriented multicast network that Weigel launched in partnership with Fox Television Stations in January 2013.
-Tribune Broadcasting, owners of the classic television multicast network Antenna TV, took over daily operations of This TV on November 1, 2013; concurrently, the network moved its affiliation in Chicago from the fifth digital subchannel of Weigel flagship station WCIU-TV (channel 26) to a newly created third subchannel of Tribune's television flagship WGN-TV (channel 9).
-On May 2, 2017, Sinclair Broadcast Group announced its "KidsClick" children's programming block that would air on This TV starting on July 1, 2017.
+On May 13, 2013, Weigel Broadcasting announced that it would be leaving the This TV partnership to focus on Movies!, a similar film-oriented multicast network that Weigel launched in partnership with Fox Television Stations in January 2013.
+Tribune Broadcasting, owners of the classic television multicast network Antenna TV, acquired Weigel's co-ownership and assumed daily operations of This TV on November 1, 2013; concurrently, the network moved its affiliation in Chicago from the fifth digital subchannel of Weigel flagship station WCIU-TV (channel 26) to a newly created third subchannel of Tribune's television flagship WGN-TV (channel 9).
+On May 2, 2017, Sinclair Broadcast Group announced its KidsClick children's programming block that would air on This TV starting on July 1, 2017.
 KidsClick left This TV on July 1, 2018.

 On October 28, 2020, Byron Allen's Allen Media Group (which also controls Entertainment Studios) announced that it would be buying This TV and Light TV from MGM.
 After the transition, This TV launched a permanent high-definition master feed, allowing its affiliates to carry the network in a widescreen format for the first time.

-Throughout 2024, many This TV affiliates dropped the network, with coverage sharply declining from 73.6% of the U.S. population in January to 1.42% by July.
+Throughout 2024, This TV was removed from many of its affiliates, with coverage sharply declining from 73.6% of the U.S. population in January to 1.42% by July.
 This included affiliates from ABC Owned Television Stations, who gave the network coverage in major cities, and network owner Allen Media Group.
-Although an exact date is unconfirmed, This TV shuttered on May 31, 2024; its website was blanked and on July 13, it was completely shut down.
+Although an exact date is unconfirmed, This TV shut down on May 31, 2024; its website was blanked and on July 13, it was completely shut down.